 A short discussion will be held between you and the Entrance Examination Board.
 During the discussion you are asked to outline your motivation for wanting to study global music and any longer-term goals.
 You will also be asked about your ideas for the focus of your field trip and master project.
 The Board may also ask other questions as needed.

-Part 6 will involve a listening test, as well as a handwritten essay in English on a given topic.
+Part 5 will involve a written essay in English on a given topic.

 Entrance examination assessment